 Concept & Design

-West Town’s Porto gives the Atlantic coast of Spain and Portugal the attention it has long deserved, taking guests on a journey that combines the freshest and finest ingredients available, with multiple wood-burning ovens and grills, ancestral preservation techniques (smoking, curing, pickling, dry-aging), and a comprehensive wine list that represents one of the definitive collections in the country today.
+West Town's Porto gives the Atlantic coast of Spain and Portugal the attention it has long deserved.
+The West Town restaurant takes guests on a culinary journey that combines the freshest and finest ingredients available with ancestral preservation techniques (smoking, curing, pickling, dry-aging) and multiple wood-burning ovens and grills.
+The cuisine is complemented by a comprehensive wine list representing one of the most definitive collections of Spanish and Portuguese expressions in the country today.